-Individuals who save for retirement may qualify for a federal tax credit.
-The Retirement Savings Contribution Credit, or the Saver's Credit for short, is a federal tax credit designed to encourage low- and modest-income individuals to save for retirement.
+The Retirement Savings Contribution Credit, called the Saver's Credit for short, is a federal tax credit designed to encourage low- and modest-income individuals to save for retirement.
 It's a portion of what you've saved during the year ranging from 10 to 50 percent.
 How much of your contributions you can claim depends on your overall income and your filing status.

 Qualifying for the Retirement Savings Tax Credit

-The tax credit is calculated based on a percentage of your retirement contributions.
+The amount of the tax credit is calculated based on a percentage of your retirement contributions.
 The maximum credit is $2,000 for single, head of household, qualifying widow(er)s, and married filing separately taxpayers as of 2018.
-It's $4,000 for married filers.
-The percentage is determined by your adjusted gross income and your filing status.
+It's $4,000 for married taxpayers who file joint returns.

 Consider a Roth IRA if You Qualify

 Consider contributing to a Roth IRA If you qualify for the Retirement Savings Tax Credit.
 Your contributions enjoy tax-free growth when you invest in a Roth and you won't have to include the Roth distributions in your taxable income when you retire.
-A Roth plus the saver's credit is a very tax-efficient combination.
+A Roth plus the Saver's Credit can be a very tax-efficient combination.

 Claiming the Saver's Credit